gusztavj/Focus-Wizard/README.md

 With this add-on you can set up rules to easily view your model as it looks like at various LOD levels by showing respective objects and modifier effects and hiding others.

+This quick demo shows how easy it can be to switch between views for various lod levels of your models no matter how complex they are.

+<video src="art/demo.mp4" controls title="Quick demo of the add-on showing how easy is to switch between views of various lod levels"></video>

 You need Blender 3.6 or newer for this add-on to work.

 Help, support, updates and anything else: [https://github.com/gusztavj/Focus-Wizard](https://github.com/gusztavj/Focus-Wizard)